Thank you for reading our post, please rate this article at the end.

 What Is Most Likely to Cause Someone to Fall Overboard

 While that is great, you and I must never overlook planning for unpleasant circumstances.
-Protective gear and essential knowledge about boat safety is more crucial than you might imagine.
+Protective gear and essential knowledge about boat safety are more crucial than you might imagine.

-There are several factors that can contribute to someone falling overboard from a boat or other high place.
+Several factors can contribute to someone falling overboard from a boat or other high place.
 Some of the most common causes include:

 Slippery surfaces: Wet or slippery surfaces, such as decks, docks, or rocks, can be hazardous and increase the risk of slipping, tripping, or losing balance, leading to falls overboard.